Outdoor Lighting Installation Cost

 Supply Cost of Outdoor Lighting Installations

-If you are planning on installing the lights as a DIY project without the help of a professional, then you may be able to save quite a bit of money.
-However, you will need to consider the material costs.
-Below is a list of the average costs for materials when it comes to installing outdoor lighting.
+If you're planning to install the lights as a DIY project without the help of a professional, you may be able to save quite a bit of money.
+However, you'll need to factor in the material costs.
+The table below shows average supply costs for the most common types of outdoor lighting, including rope lights and patio lighting.

 Type of Supplies Average Cost